LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 or
 A and D?? https://aws.amazon.com/blogs/big-data/implement-serverless-log-analytics-using-amazon-kinesis-analytics/

+Real-time Application Monitoring with Amazon Kinesis and Amazon CloudWatch

 Amazon Kinesis Streams streams data on AWS, which allows you to collect, store, and process TBs per hour at a low cost.

 Amazon Kinesis Firehose loads streaming data in to Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, or Amazon OpenSearch Service.